Agenda

 - Examining Indigenous employment opportunities and training programs

-Darrell BeaulieuChief Operating OfficerDenendeh Group of Companies
+Darrell BeaulieuChief Executive OfficerDenendeh Group of Companies

 Nations within the Arctic Circle face unique challenges, from extreme weather to high import reliance, affordability concerns, and dispersed populations across vast regions.
 What innovative solutions can northern Canada learn from—and contribute to—its Arctic neighbors?
 Topics to be addressed will include: